 'We waited for decades': Polish govt welcomes US troops

-U.S. Army vehicles cross the Polish border in Olszyna, Poland, Thursday, Jan.
+First U.S. troops arrive in Zagan in western Poland as part of deterrence force of some 1,000 troo... .
+A U.S. Army vehicle crosses the Polish border in Olszyna, Poland, Thursday, Jan.
 12, 2017 heading for their new base in Zagan.
-First U.S. troops arrive in Zagan in western Poland as part of deterrence force of some 1,000 troops to be based here and reassure Poland that is worried about Russia's activity.

 Add your comments below